Andres Raag: Television and radio

 Andres Raag has made a number of appearances on Estonian television.
 He is possibly best recalled, however, as the character of Tom Miller on the long running TV3 drama series Elu keset linna from 2003 until 2006 and again from 2009.
 He would reprise his role as Tom in the TV3 follow-up series Elu keset linna in 2012.
 In 2014, he began playing the role of Gunnar, a driving instructor, on the Kanal 2 comedy series Parim enne.

 Other appearances on television include guest roles as Avo on an episode of Kanal 2's crime-drama series Kelgukoerad in 2007; as Enn Loots on an episode of the Eesti Televisioon (ETV) crime-drama series Ohtlik lend in 2007; as Roger on an episode of the TV3 comedy-crime series Kättemaksukontor in 2009; and as Sten Vaiksoo in two episodes of the TV3 mystery-horror series Keeris in 2015.
 Raag has also had roles in several Estonian television mini-series, including: Oli mis oli in 2004; Klass - Elu pärast in 2010, which was a follow-up to the 2007 Ilmar Raag directed feature film Klass about bullying and school violence; and in Teise mehe pea in 2010.

-Andres Raag has also appeared in a number of Estonian Public Broadcasting television and radio programs for children and a number of radio theatre plays.
+Raag has also appeared in a number of Estonian Public Broadcasting television and radio programs for children and a number of radio theatre plays.